0sir1ss/Anubis/README.md

 ## :sparkles: Features ##

-:heavy_check_mark: Anti VM - Stop execution of this program on a Virtual Machine\
 :heavy_check_mark: Anti Debugger - Stop the use of debuggers whilst this program is running\
 :heavy_check_mark: Junk Code - Add junk code to the program\
 :heavy_check_mark: Custom Encryption - A one liner which uses AES encryption\